As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Adding underlayment to your floor can also be performed by removing your current flooring and placing it on the subflooring underneath.
 However, this is an option if you are planning on renovating.
 In addition, you can also add another underlayment under your carpeting for even better results.

 This method is the right choice if you are working on a budget.
-It will provide you decent impact sound reduction from the floor above.
+It will provide you with decent impact sound reduction from the floor above.
 However, when working with resilient underlayments, it’s also important to use other quality materials to make no room for error.

 3. Use Soundproofing compound